aclaf/flagrant/docs/explanation/behavior.md

 ### Negation handling

 Before resolving the option name, the parser checks whether the option name starts with a configured negation word.
-For example, with negation word "no", the option name "no-verbose" is recognized as a negation of the "verbose" option.
+For example, with negation word "no," the option name "no-verbose" is recognized as a negation of the "verbose" option.

 The negation check: